mirefek/pylogic/README.md

 * classical logic -- all logical connectives / predicates are outputing a boolean value (true or false).
 Logical connectives moreover depend only on the bool-converted values of their arguments
 * almost-decidability -- I am trying not to leave much undecidable statements for "stupid reasons" of insufficient definitions.
 Therefore, incorrect application of a function leads to a `null` value (except predicates / connectives, they return always boolean).
 * no need for minimality -- I intend this for playing with logic, not for theory building from minimal foundations.
 For this reason, I distinguish the basic "types" of booleans / sets / functions / null contrary to purely set-theory based systems where everything is a set.
 Eventually, I also plan to add the type of numbers.
 * `is_sane` predicate (soft type?) -- sets and functions can be defined arbitrarily.
 However, to avoid Russel-like paradoxes, they are forced to act only of "sane" (small) objects -- the objects that would correspond to "sets and not classes" in standard set theory.
+Note that `null` is not considered `sane`, so the domain of a function is well defined as the set on which the function returns non-`null` values.

 ### Labelled assumptions